There are several ways to configure the network in Chimera.

 The default behavior is for it to configure all interfaces with

 DHCP.
-Changes are made in /etc/dhcpcd.conf
+Changes are made in /etc/dhcpcd.conf.
+If you need to know

-more, read dhcpcd.conf(5)
+more, read dhcpcd.conf(5).

 A simple static example: